hanvithSai/TraceFinder/README.md

-# TraceFinder - Forensic Scanner Identification
+# TraceFinder — Forensic Scanner Identification

-## 1. Project Statement
-The aim of this project is to **identify the source scanner device** used to scan a document or image by analyzing the unique patterns or artifacts left behind during the scanning process.

-Each scanner (brand/model) introduces specific noise, texture, or compression traces that can be learned by a machine learning model.

-This project is important in **forensic investigations**, **copyright authentication**, and **document verification tasks**.
+TraceFinder is a small forensic tool and demo that identifies the source scanner (brand/model characteristics) from scanned images by learning scanner-specific artifacts and noise signatures.

+This repository contains a working backend API (FastAPI) that serves two model types and a Streamlit frontend to upload images and view predictions.

+**Key goals:** detect scanner-specific traces, compare classical (XGBoost) and deep (CNN) approaches, and provide a simple demo UI.

 ---